Orinoco goose

-The Orinoco goose (Neochen jubata) is a Near Threatened species of waterfowl in the tribe Tadornini of subfamily Anserinae.
+The Orinoco goose (Neochen jubata) is a species of waterfowl in the tribe Tadornini of subfamily Anserinae.
 It is found in every mainland South American country except Chile, French Guiana, Suriname, and Uruguay.

 Taxonomy and systematics

 The Orinoco goose's taxonomy is unsettled.
 The International Ornithological Committee (IOC) and BirdLife International's Handbook of the Birds of the World (HBW) place it alone in the genus Neochen.
 However, based on a molecular phylogenetic study published in 2014, the South American Classification Committee of the American Ornithological Society and the Clements taxonomy place it and the Andean goose in the resurrected genus Oressochen.
 The IOC and HBW place the Andean goose in the genus Chloephaga.

 Two fossil relatives have been described from Pleistocene sites in South America, Neochen pugil and N. debilis.